-As a freelance writer in a day and age where content is King (scratch that—where content is Queen), one of the things I get asked to do the most is write blog posts on behalf of companies and organizations.
+As a freelance writer in an age where content is King (scratch that—where content is Queen), one of the things I get asked to do most often is write blog posts on behalf of brands.
 Blogging is something so many small business owners want to do, but don’t actually know how to do.
-They’ll waste time creating content that never gets read, doesn’t engage their audience, and certainly doesn’t do a single thing to drive traffic to their website.
-I have clients reach out to me all of the time who want to write their own blogs, but just don’t know how to create good content.
-Today, then, I’m officially giving away all of the magician’s secrets (gasp!) and letting you in on my top tips for writing engaging, effective blog posts.
+Today, then, I’m officially giving away all of the magician’s secrets (gasp!) and letting you in on my top tips for writing blog posts.
+Read on for all you need to know to craft engaging, effective content.

 1. Engage with an issue.
 (Commiserate before you communicate.)